 Our Christmas party is without a doubt the social highlight of the year.
-Held at some of Manchester’s most modern venues, it’s the perfect opportunity for everyone across the offices to let their hair down and celebrate the success of the year with entertainment, DJs, excellent food and good company.
-Each year at the Christmas Party we also celebrate anniversary milestones, and so if any employee has been with the business 5, 10 or 15 years then we present them with a gift and card at the Christmas party.
+Held at some of Manchester’s most modern venues, it’s the perfect opportunity for everyone across the offices to let their hair down and celebrate the success of the year with entertainment, DJs, excellent food and good company. .

-As we were unable to hold our Christmas party event in 2020 due to the COVID-19 pandemic, we decided to send out hampers to each of our employees from Harvey Nichols instead, as we still wanted to reward our employees for all their hard work throughout the year.
+As we were unable to hold our Christmas party event for the last two years due to the COVID-19 pandemic, we decided to send out hampers to each of our employees from Harvey Nichols instead, as we still wanted to reward our employees for all their hard work throughout the year.

 2. Wellbeing strategy

 At the start of the national lockdown, we decided to review our wellbeing strategy so we could support our employees during this stressful time.
-Our Talent & Wellbeing Manager, Simon Briffa, Senior Marketing Executive, Melissa Finch and Manager Helen Dodds all attended a 4 day online mental health awareness course with Mental Health First Aid England, to help them develop a wellbeing strategy to support employees.
+Some of our staff have attended a 4 day online mental health awareness course with Mental Health First Aid England, to help them develop a wellbeing strategy to support employees.
+These employees include: